FlowFuse/nr-launcher/README.md

 NOTE: cmd line args take precedent if both are provided

-The suggested enhancement is to enable the transfer of environment variables from the host process to Node-RED.
+By default, the launcher does not pass host environment variables through to the Node-RED process; only setting the built-in env vars and those configured in the instance settings.

-This modification, for example, would allow cloud solutions developed within Node-RED to adopt the web identity configurations set on the hosting machines.
+However, if `FORGE_EXPOSE_HOST_ENV` is set, the launcher will pass through all env vars - except that starting with `FORGE_*`.